Japan's PM reshuffles Cabinet; foreign, trade ministers stay

 Tuesday's reshuffle, Abe's fourth since taking office in 2012, kept Foreign Minister Taro Kono, Finance Minister Taro Aso, Economy Minister Toshimitsu Motegi and Trade Minister Hiroshige Seko — core members of Abe's government who have worked on tough negotiations on trade and other issues with their increasingly demanding American counterparts.

-For defense minister, Abe appointed Takeshi Iwaya, a ruling party national security expert who is expected to follow the ongoing policy seeking Japan's greater military role.
+For defense minister, Abe appointed Takeshi Iwaya, a ruling party national security expert who is expected to follow his policy seeking a stronger military role for Japan.

+"I will pursue economic and diplomatic policies built on a stable foundation after five years and nine months of accomplishments," Abe told a news conference Tuesday.

-Abe has to re-solidify his grip on power in the party after his weaker-than-expected showing in the leadership election.
-He renewed more than half of the 19 Cabinet members and added some of his confidantes to help his push for a constitutional revision, though hurdles remain high.
+Abe has to fortify his influence within the party after a weaker-than-expected showing in the leadership election.
+He renewed more than half of the 19 Cabinet members, mostly his confidantes and supporters, to help his push for a constitutional revision, though hurdles remain high.
+Among them is Satsuki Katayama, the only woman in the Cabinet, appointed as local revitalization and gender equality minister.

-Abe, 64, has said he is determined to use his last term to pursue his long-sought amendment to Japan's U.S.-drafted pacifist constitution that many conservatives see as a humiliation imposed on Japan following its World War II defeat.
+Abe, 64, has said he is determined to use his last term to pursue his long-sought amendment to Japan's U.S.-drafted pacifist constitution, seen by many conservatives as a humiliation imposed after Japan's defeat in World War II.

+Abe said his party is working to submit a draft revision to parliament later this year and that he appointed Hakubun Shimomura, an ultra-conservative former education minister, to head the effort.

+Abe repeated that he also seeks to meet with North Korean leader Kim Jong Un to resolve bilateral disputes, including the decades-old problem of Japanese citizens abducted to the North.

-At home, he faces political challenges such as dealing with Japan's aging and declining population and a consumption tax hike to 10 percent that he has already delayed twice.
+At home, he faces political challenges such as dealing with Japan's aging and declining population and a twice-delayed consumption tax hike to 10 percent that will likely hit economic growth.
 He's also tasked with preparing for and carrying out a royal succession in the spring.

 Follow Mari Yamaguchi on Twitter at www.twitter.com/mariyamaguchi